Netcracker/qubership-opensearch/docs/public/troubleshooting.md

 ### Recommendations

-For more information, refer to [Cannot deploy CRDs to Kubernetes 1.11](https://github.com/jetstack/cert-manager/issues/2200/).
+For more information, refer to github.com/jetstack/cert-manager/issues/2200/

 **Note**: You need to disable CRD creation during installation in case of such errors.